tahoma2d/tahoma2d_docs/source/using_the_toonz_farm.rst

 Using the Toonz Farm
 --------------------
 In Tahoma you can find the **Farm** room that allows you to monitor the farm processes.
-This room contains two main windows: the Tasks window and the Batch Servers window.
+This room contains two main panels: the Tasks window and the Batch Servers window.

 The render farm can be monitored by using both the Tasks pane, where the list of tasks can be managed and executed, and the Servers pane, where the computers executing the tasks can be managed.